 Authentication

-A client application needs to be registered before you can make API calls.
+A client application needs to be registered before you can make API requests.
 Go to the workspace settings panel in awork and add a new client application.
 You will be asked to provide a unique name and a display name for your client.
 You will receive a client secret in return.

 The client secret is only shown while creating the client application!
 It can be regenerated, but all clients will then lose access.